jotaylor/acdc-hst/README.md

 pip install -e .
 ```

-## Using the Database
+## COS Dark Databases
+Currently, two databases are maintained in order to characterize the
+FUV dark rate.
+One is a SQLite database called `cos_dark.db`- this database
+tracks the dark counts over binned regions of the FUV detectors.
+The other is a MySQL database called `hstcal`, hosted on the
+STScI internal server `PLTANMYSQL`.

+## The SQLite Database, `cos_dark`

 If you are within the STScI network you can create a local version
-of the the database like so:
+of the the SQLite database like so:

 ```
 python create_db.py